Shopping vintage – Clothes and accessories

 Some of the best shops for shopping vintage are in London.
 But there are many hidden gems elsewhere in the UK.
 Brighton is full of vintage shops as is another seaside town, Hastings.
 And everywhere has charity shops.

-Charity shops rule
+Charity shops rule for Shopping vintage

 If you keep your ear to the ground you should find out about which charity shops are good.
 Sometimes if they are in a posh area you can find designer labels very cheaply.
 Other times, the posher the area the more expensive the charity shop.
 You will find that some are regularly good for knitwear, and others stock more suits.